MicrosoftLearning/MB-260T00-Customer-Data-Platform-Specialty/Instructions/Labs/Mod1_Lab0_VerifyEnvironment.md

 3. Select **Get started**.
 It may take a few minutes for Power BI to set up.

-## Step 3: Dynamics 365 Marketing Trial
+## Step 3: Dynamics 365 Customer Insights trial

 Now that we have users with licenses in our Office 365 tenant, we can create our demo Dynamics environments.

 1. In a new browser tab, navigate to [https://dynamics.microsoft.com/en-us/dynamics-365-free-trial/](https://dynamics.microsoft.com/en-us/dynamics-365-free-trial/).

-2. Select the **Marketing** tab and select **Try for free**.
+2. Navigate to **Customer Insights** and select **Try for free**.
 Enter your provided admin email and select **Start your free trial**.
 You will then be prompted to enter your country and phone number.
 Select **Submit**.

 3. It may take a moment for the trial to build.
-When the **Launch Trial** button appears, select it to enter the Dynamics 365 Marketing application.
+When the **Launch Trial** button appears, select it to enter the Dynamics 365 Customer Insights - Journeys application.

-## Step 4: Customer Insights Trial

-Now that we have setup our Admin user, Power Apps license, Power BI and Dynamics 365 Marketing trial, we are ready to request our trial of Customer Insights.

-1. In a new browser tab, navigate to [https://aka.ms/tryci](https://signup.microsoft.com/get-started/signup?SKU=036c2481-aa8a-47cd-ab43-324f0c157c2d&ali=1&RU=https%3a%2f%2fhome.ci.ai.dynamics.com%2fstart%2ftrial&products=036c2481-aa8a-47cd-ab43-324f0c157c2d&brandingId=28b276fb-d2a0-4379-a7c0-57dce33da0f9).

-2. Select **Continue** to stay signed in using your M365 admin account.
-Fill out the necessary information and click **Continue**.

-3. Select **Get started**.

-4. If prompted to enter your country again, select **United States** and select **Continue**.

-5. Select **Individual consumers (B-to-C)** on the **Choose your business** page.

-6. Your trial will launch and you'll arrive on the Welcome page.
-For the **Select an industry demo** drop-down, select **Retail**.
-This will load retail demo data into the  environment.

-7. Select the **Start trial** button in the header.

-8. Next you will create the environment.
-For **Name**, enter **Your Name** CI ILT Lab.
-Select **Next**.

-9. Select **Next** again and for Microsoft Dataverse environment, select **Marketing Trial**.

-10. Select **Next**, review the selections and finally select **Create**.

-11. Once it completes you will be at the landing retail demo page for Customer Insights.
-Using the environment selector, make sure you are in the environment you created.
-You are now ready to start on the labs.
+4. Once it completes, navigate to the banner at the top of the screen and select **Launch Customer Insights - Data.** The Customer Insights - Data application will launch in a new screen.
+You now have both a Customer Insights - Journeys and a Customer Insights - Data trial environment.